- December 11, 2020

 A recent Globe and Mail article explored the growing number of human rights complaints involving workplace age discrimination.

 Companies cannot fire or refuse to hire an older employee on the basis of age.
-Yet, they may find a way to make decisions that nonetheless lead to age discrimination.
-These factors that disproportionately affect older workers may include, but are not limited to:
+Yet, they may find a way to make decisions that nonetheless lead to age discrimination. » Read the rest

 - July 16, 2018